Geekcrowds/provisioner/README.md

 * ```db_prefix```providers: Contains a document for each provider.
 This allows a set of authorised IPs and configuration settings to be set per domain name.
 * ```db_prefix```system_account: Contains default settings at system level.

+### Create provisioner providers
-### Create a document in the provisioner providers Couch database
+Create a document in the provisioner providers Couch database for each provider.
+You may create one or more providers.
 ```
 {
    "_id": "PROVIDED-BY-COUCHDB",